 Carlo says there are two ways to address a problem.
 First one is meeting the minimum needs for the business and then getting the validation.
 Aka the lean approach.
 The second one is starting from the hard side of it where you do all at once.
 They went with the latter strategy.

 Soldo’s business strategy was a quite different one where they built up the company from bottom up.
-What Soldo did was creating the foundation – the bank – early on and go forward with the early hiring of 15+ engineers.
-First goal was building the bank then moving on to launching the software tool on the top of the bank which led them to manage to get the product market or product-segment fit.
+What Soldo did was creating the foundation – the bank – early on and going forward with the early hiring of 15+ engineers.
+First goal was building the bank.
+Then moving on to launching the software tool on the top of the bank.
+This structured approach led them to manage to get the product market or product-segment fit.
 Today they are running the business with 100+ employees.

 There is a quite interesting growth story Carlo is telling.
 Watch the video to hear the whole interview.